amethyst/rendy/README.md

     #[descriptor(SampledImage)]
     texture: Texture,

-    /// Raw Vulkan objects can be used as well.
+    /// Raw `gfx-hal` objects can be used as well.
     /// But this field will make binding of `Set<Example>` to command buffer to require unsafe operation
     /// since it is user job to ensure that this raw image view is valid during command buffer execution.
     #[descriptor(unsafe, SampledImage)]
     foo: RawImageView,
 }
 ```

-### Shader reflection - ***Not yet implemented***

-`rendy` will use `spirv-relfect` or similiar crate to read layout information directly from shaders
-and use it to automatically populate descriptors and set index/vertex buffers based on registered data sources.

 ### Modularity